 As per condition 3 of consent 5956-2.0, the site management plan is a live document which is reviewed constantly.
 Operations at the Waikaikai landfarm are all undertaken generally in accordance with the WRS' Landfarm Management Plan (LMP) that covers both the Manawapou and Waikaikai sites.
 It is a live document and is constantly reviewed and updated as necessary to reflect operational requirements and practices at both sites operated by WRS.
-In 2020-21 no significant changes were made to the LMP.
-The current 2022-23 plan will be reviewed in Q4/23
+In 2020-23 period no significant changes were made to the LMP.
+The current (2023-24, dated 24 July 24 ) plan will be reviewed again in Q4/24 walls and floor.

-Consent 5956-2.0 condition 6 requires WRS to assess pit liner integrity at regular intervals.
-Pit 2 was decommissioned in 2021, the liner removed and a layer of clay placed to reduce the mobilization of sand on pit walls and floor.
 This pit has been unused for the entire monitoring period, and will be modified in the following year if mud volumes received increase and the need arises.
-As previously mentioned both operational pits 1 and 3 were being utilized at the end of the monitoring period and visually inspected by RedJacket Engineering.
-Their report, provided to the TRC in May 2023.
-Minor liner stabilisation of the southern pit top selvage of Pit 1 was required and undertaken.
-The nearest down gradient groundwater monitoring bore results did not show any signature of the contained remediation materials whatsoever.
+As previously mentioned both operational pits 1 and 3 were being utilized at the end of the monitoring period and were visually inspected by RedJacket Engineering.
+Their report was provided to the TRC in May 2023; the next inspection is scheduled for the 2025-26 monitoring year.